 In accordance with NCAA Bylaw 19.3.1, the COI membership shall include, where reasonably possible: current or former presidents, chancellors, directors of athletics; former coaches; representatives from conference offices; faculty/staff; athletics administrators with compliance experience; and general public members who have formal legal training but who are not associated with a collegiate institution, conference, or professional or similar sports organization and who do not represent coaches or athletes in any way.

 The Division I COI is supported by the Office of the Committees on Infractions (OCOI).
 The OCOI supports all three divisional Committees on Infractions by providing: administrative support; logistical coordination; research; analysis; training; drafting; strategic planning; and such other duties as assigned from time to time by the chair of the Division I Committee on Infractions.
-The OCOI consists of Joel McGormley (Managing Director); Shep Cooper (Director); Jim Elworth and Dino Pollock (Associate Directors); Matt Mikrut (Assistant Director); and Cheryl DeWees and Evelyn Gross (Assistant Coordinators).
+The OCOI consists of Joel McGormley (Managing Director); Shep Cooper (Director); Jim Elworth, Matt Mikrut, Dino Pollock and Heather McVeigh (Associate Directors); and Cheryl DeWees and Evelyn Gross (Assistant Coordinators).